(Profile #3 - 1950s)

 I want to retire, inform the suppliers

-Selina started running a small pet shop in downtown Gotham, specialised in kitties.
+Selina now ran a small pet shop in downtown Gotham, specialised in kitties.
 This likely means that her father had died while she was an amnesiac, and she inherited his business.

 (The card on the window reads “Selina Kyle, Proprietoress”.
 Though this word is a rare one now, it seems to have been more common in retail and hospitality back then.)